 4. Nature Recycles everything : and this is so intrinsically performed that nothing is kept out of the loop.
 A closed loop recycle system- soil to minerals- minerals to roots, roots to sap- sap to stems- stems to leaves- leaves back to soil and the show goes on.

 5. Nature rewards cooperation by default, as there is nothing that species do for each other that is not rewarding. hm.
 That explains quite a lot.
 Pollination, seed-dispersal, survival calls, local travels, free dentistry, regular pest control and the list is endless. thankfully!
+Look on to your left, the crowded sky of canopy yet cooperating enough space for growth.

 And the hungry butterfly below getting rewarded by the nectar luring flower.